rodrigueslazaro/ralklen/content/Cosmology/Chemical Balancing.md

 Because the thread causing the unbalance is a loop which always carries with a potential field of its analogous thread, the opposite loop will have to emerge in order to receive its disparate thread.
 This process is similar to the *disparate accommodation* of the natural balancing, but because Glei or Mavan are present, these preexisting threads will be used instead of the more expensive process of increasing a preexisting loop.
 If Glei is receiving the disparate thread this process is called *magnetic accommodation*, if Mavan is receiving the disparate thread this process is called *electric accommodation*.

-Thus the opposite Mavan thread will be used to receive the field of the disparate thread, in this case Wala from Deik, the process of *electric accommodation*.
+Thus the opposite Mavan thread will be used to receive the field of the disparate thread, in this case Deik from Wala, the process of *electric accommodation*.

 Because Mavan is now part of the weave it will quickly realize its potential field of Sinth by flowing into Wala, finishing the balancing process by *parallel balancing*.